django-cms/djangocms-frontend/docs/source/getting_started.rst

    ./manage.py cms delete-orphaned-plugins
    ./manage.py frontend migrate

-The migration process display a counter indicating how many plugins were converted (an integer like `2133` depending how many bootstrap4 plugins you have.):
+The migration process displays a counter indicating how many plugins were converted (an integer like `2133` depending how many bootstrap4 plugins you have.):

         Migrating plugins